-Quant interviews often contain questions or puzzles involving mathematics, statistics, and logic.
+Quant interview question often contain brain teasers involving mathematics, statistics, and logic.
 The goal of these questions is to assess your quantitative and reasoning abilities, which can be highly relevant to working as a quant analyst, trader, or developer.
-Here are 7 clever quant interview questions of varying difficulties – how many can you solve?
+Here are 7 quant interview questions of varying difficulties – how many can you solve?

 1. Trailing Zeros (easy)

 A trailing zero is added whenever a number is multiplied by 10.
 To figure out how many factors of 10 there are, just figure out how many factors of 2 and 5 there are (whichever is fewer).

 It’s easy to see that a factorial contains many more factors of 2 than factors of 5, so we just need to figure out how many factors of 5 there are.

 1 out of every 5 numbers in the factorial is a factor of 5.
 However, factors of 25 contains two factors of 5, so they need to be counted twice, and so on for other powers of 5.

 - 1000 / 5 = 200 factors of 5

 - 1000 / 25 = 40 factors of 25